SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Rye (?)

 Enters fort Dec.
 14. Note: A Lt.
 Samuel Wallis of Rye was in Capt.
 Joseph Parson's company during the Revolution.
-See Langdon Parsons, History of the Town of Rye, NH Rumford Printing Co., Concord, NH (1905), pp. 563 – 564.
+See Langdon Parsons, History of Rye, supra, pp. 563 – 564

 B. Rowell Dep.
 I